woutercx/Xamarin-EstimoteBeacons/README.md

 Estimote Beacons Xamarin SDK wrapper
 =======================

-- **UPDATE** 2013-12-05 The most up-to-date version of this wrapper is now: https://github.com/woutercx/monotouch-bindings I've done a pull request to add this to the Monotouch bindings: https://github.com/mono/monotouch-bindings After this is added to github.com/mono/monotouch-bindings I will remove github.com/woutercx/Xamarin-EstimoteBeacons and github.com/woutercx/monotouch-bindings.
+- **UPDATE** 2013-12-05 The most up-to-date version of this wrapper is now: https://github.com/mono/monotouch-bindings/tree/master/Estimote
+My code (an improved version of Xamarin-EstimoteBeacons) was merged there.

 A wrapper around the Estimote iOS SDK ( https://github.com/Estimote/iOS-SDK ).